icaresakr/bag2mp4/README.md

 # bag2vfr
-Some code lines to convert a rosbag (.bag) recording from a Realsense RGB-D camera, to an mp4 video file.
+Simple script to convert a rosbag (.bag) recording from a Realsense RGB-D camera, to an mp4 video file in variable frame rate.